nelser05/New-CS440/README.txt

         1.6.
 To use in 1.5, rewrite the code "throw new SQLException(e)" to be "throw new SQLException(e.getMessage())".

   3)  Decide where you want the server-side software to go.
-Let’s assume that the code will go in the folder C:\javalib in Windows, or the folder ~/javalib in UNIX or MacOS.
+Letâ€™s assume that the code will go in the folder C:\javalib in Windows, or the folder ~/javalib in UNIX or MacOS.